 The Dutch government recently stated that more European collaboration in the field of defense is not only necessary, but also feasible.

 It's also possible to combine maintenance of the current Walrus Class submarines with the completion and maintenance of the new Dutch submarines.
-Additionally we would be able to maintain our other HDW Class submarines at the naval port in Den Helder to ensure productivity in the region for a longer period of time.
+Additionally we would be able to maintain other HDW Class submarines at the naval facilities in Den Helder to ensure productivity in the region for a longer period of time.

 thyssenkrupp Marine Systems GmbH